TrustyJar/FreeBib/ReadMe.md

 Freebib is a free online open source bibliography.
 It was made as an alternative for the other chegg services as they run a tomn of ads.

+*Note* - The webiste `https://www.freebib.org` will not work because all proxy data has been changed after pushing.

 ## Installation

 1. Run the command `git clone https://github.com/TrustyJar/FreeBib.git` inside if your terminal